hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 # Twilio Signup Instructions

-By the end of this tutorial, you will have a Twilio Account SID and Auth Token.
+By the end of this tutorial, you will have a Twilio account SID and authentication token.

 [Twilio](https://twilio.com) is the service that lets you easily send and receive text messages and phone calls minimal code.
 It's used heavily in one of